CruGlobal/terraform-provider-semaphoreui/docs/resources/project_schedule.md

 page_title: "semaphoreui_project_schedule Resource - semaphoreui"
 subcategory: ""
 description: |-
-  Provides a SemaphoreUI Project Schedule resource.
-  Allows scheduling the execution of templates in a project.
+  The project schedule resource allows you to schedule the execution of templates in a project.
 ---

 # semaphoreui_project_schedule (Resource)

-Provides a SemaphoreUI Project Schedule resource.

-Allows scheduling the execution of templates in a project.
+The project schedule resource allows you to schedule the execution of templates in a project.

 ## Example Usage